Tuesday, August 12, 2025

 By the time David was ruling in Jerusalem, he had what was essentially a royal harem—dozens (if not hundreds) of women in his household.
 But this wasn’t just about romance or attraction.
 In ancient kingdoms, having a large harem was a status symbol.
 The more wives and concubines a king had, the more powerful he appeared. ...

-It is clear that Joseph Smith saw himself as a modern day Israelite King and thus he felt he was justified in basically forming a kind of "royal harem" like King David did.
+It is clear that Joseph Smith saw himself as a modern day Israelite king in the Council of 50.
+If this belief in being a king was sincere based on his understanding of the Bible, was he biblically justified in basically forming a kind of "royal harem" like King David did?
 As Smith begins D&C 132, verse 1 with: "I, the Lord, justified my servants Abraham, Isaac, and Jacob, as also Moses, [King] David and Solomon, my servants, as touching the principle and doctrine of their having many wives and concubines ..."
 Smith then dictated the following in verses 37-39:

 37 Abraham received concubines, and they bore him children; and it was accounted unto him for righteousness, because they were given unto him, and he abode in my law; ... and because they did none other things than that which they were commanded, they have entered into their exaltation, according to the promises, and sit upon thrones, and are not angels but are gods.